|Distance||888 miles (1433 km)|

 All travellers in Italy must observe these coronavirus safety measures:

-The information above was last checked on 21/09/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train from London to Rome as this information can change.
+The information above was last checked on 26/05/2022.
+Remember to review the latest COVID-19 travel safety regulations for your train between London and Rome as this information can change.

-The current restriction level for your return trip by train from Rome to London is: Partially open
+The current restriction level for your return trip by train from Rome to London is: Fully open

-Reentry to United Kingdom is allowed for: Entry is partially open for citizens and permanent residents of Italy
+Reentry to United Kingdom is allowed for: Entry is fully open for citizens and permanent residents of Italy

 What are the entry requirements?